rstropek/htl-csharp/wpf/9020-register/readme.md

 * Last but not least we need two *Commands* (*add item to shopping basket*, and *checkout*) that the buttons can trigger when pressed.
 The *Prism* library gives us a [helper class for commands named `DelegateCommand`](http://prismlibrary.github.io/docs/wpf/Implementing-MVVM.html#implementing-command-objects).
 A delegate command is representing a function that should be called when the button is pressed *and* an *execution state*.
 If the *execution state* is `false`, the command cannot be called and WPF will *automatically disable the bound button*.
 If it is `true`, the button is enabled.

     ```cs
+    // The command takes an integer input parameter because it receives the
+    // ID of the product which should be added.
     public DelegateCommand<int?> AddToBasketCommand { get; }

     public DelegateCommand CheckoutCommand { get; }